maikelthedev/maikel-dev-site/content/blog/elixir-course.md

 ---
 ## What is this?

-This is the course [on elixir](https://www.udemy.com/course/the-complete-elixir-and-phoenix-bootcamp-and-tutorial/) that I'm doing from Udemy
+This is the course [on elixir](https://www.udemy.com/course/the-complete-elixir-and-phoenix-bootcamp-and-tutorial/) that I'm doing from Udemy to create the backend for [[Fedigrindr]]

 ## Section 1: Elixir Warmup
 Installing is as simple as